A Passing Opportunity to Break Bad Contracts

 Don't sign anything without consulting an attorney.
 It's easy to inadvertently waive the termination right.
 Regrettably, time-and-money crunches cause some people to basically just say “yes” to what is put in front of them.
 Don't be one of those people.
 Congress provided only one do-over.

 Alert!
 If you invoke your termination right, and re-grant rights, you may have to live with that second deal.
 That is what happened to Christopher Robin who re-granted rights to Winnie-the-Pooh to Disney in 1983.
 That agreement to re-grant rights cut off his daughter's right terminate the original 1930 agreement signed by her grandfather, A.A.
 Milne.
-The lesson in all of this is don't sign anything without consulting an attorney.
+The lesson in all of this is don't sign anything without consulting a copyright attorney.

 Negotiate.
 If authors wish to renegotiate the terms of an existing contract, they must wrestle with contract details that seem daunting.
 Don't make the same mistake twice.
 There is no such thing as a standard agreement.
 Contract provisions such as advances, royalty rates, fees, the grant of rights and territories, the duration of the agreement, the right to create new works based on the old, are all negotiable.
 If you retain us to represent you, we will negotiate with your original publisher on your behalf.